burkea/FCND-Controls-CPP/README.md

   ![](images/4.gif)

 ### Tracking trajectories ###
 My original QuadParams did not make the drone fly succesfuly.
-Therefore, I've updatedd some of them then check for other scenerios are ok.
+Therefore, I've updated some of them then check for other scenerios are ok.

   ![](images/5.gif)